Biden orders probe of latest ransomware attack - Up News Info

 On Thursday, U.S. and British authorities said Russian spies accused of interfering in the 2016 U.S. presidential election have spent much of the past two years abusing virtual private networks (VPNs) to target hundreds of organizations worldwide.

 On Friday, Russia’s embassy in Washington denied that charge.
-(Reporting by Trevor Hunnicutt; additional reporting by Raphael Satter and Joseph Menn; Writing by Steve Holland; Editing by Daniel Wallis and David Gregorio)
+(Reporting by Trevor Hunnicutt; additional reporting by Raphael Satter and Joseph Menn; Writing by Steve Holland; Editing by Daniel Wallis, David Gregorio and Diane Craft)